prpole/dissertation/chapter3/norris_capitalocene.md

 capitalist agriculture.
 The jackrabbit drive is a cultural form adapted for use in the industrial landscape from prehistoric and pre-colonial indigenous traditions.
-As European colonies began transforming the landscape, however, they inadvertently created the conditions for periodic jackrabbit population booms, as shrublands and agricultural fields make perfect jackrabbit habitats---and consequently, the potential for plummeting agricultural yields as they destroy
+As European colonies began transforming the landscape, they inadvertently created the conditions for periodic jackrabbit population booms, as shrublands and agricultural fields make perfect jackrabbit habitats---and consequently, the potential for plummeting agricultural yields as they destroy